Thierry Ferland: 2021–2022 season

 Matte/Ferland made their competitive debut at the 2021 CS Autumn Classic International, where they placed seventh.
 Making their Grand Prix debut, they were seventh as well at the 2021 Skate Canada International.
 They placed fourth at the 2022 Canadian Championships.
 Assigned to compete at the 2022 Four Continents Championships, they finished sixth.

 2022–2023 season

 The team began the season with a seventh-place finish at the 2022 CS U.S. Classic.
 Matte and Ferland were scheduled to compete on the Grand Prix at the 2022 MK John Wilson Trophy, but had to withdraw due to injury.

 2023–24 season

 Though no official announcement about their split happened, in August, Ferland was on the entry list for a Canadian domestic competition, Souvenir Georges-Ethier, with new partner, Gabriella Izzo.
 Izzo announced in an interview that she and Ferland would be representing Canada.
 The partnership was short-lived, however, as in November, Izzo announced her retirement from competitive skating.

 2025–26 season

-In May 2025, it was announced that Ferland had teamed up with American-born singles skater, Eliana Secunda, to compete for Canada.
+In May 2025, it was announced that Ferland had teamed up with American-born pairs skater, Eliana Secunda, to compete for Canada.

+The team debuted at the 2025 Skate Canada Challenge, where they won the silver medal.
+In January, Secunda/Ferland finished seventh at the 2026 Canadian Championships.